Visiting Policies |

 Anderson Regional Medical Center is not responsible for items left in the waiting area; therefore, family members are encouraged to limit items left there.
 The patient’s money and valuables should be taken home or otherwise secured upon admission to the hospital.
 Please see the admissions clerk if you need assistance.

-The number for incoming calls to the waiting area is 601-553-2071.
-If family members are not available, the patient representative will take a message.
-Please check with the patient representative for messages.
+The number for incoming calls to the waiting area is 601-553-2071 .
+If family members are not available, the patient representative or volunteer will take a message.
+Please check with the patient representative or volunteer for messages.

 Food and Drinks